 What is the Ketogenic Diet?

-A new diet that is sweeping the nation, the ketogenic diet is a high-carb, low-fat diet proven to reduce weight and improve overall health problems.
+A new diet that is sweeping the nation, the ketogenic diet is a high-protein, low-fat diet proven to reduce weight and improve overall health problems.
 The average person gets 40-60 percent of their calories each day from carbohydrates and sugar.
 However, these cause many health problems such as diabetes, arthritis, and obesity.

 On the ketogenic diet, people get more calories from healthy sources of fat and proteins while cutting down carb intake to only about 25-50 grams of daily net carbs.

 This prevents poor blood sugar control and ultimately unwanted weight.
 The ultimate end goal of the ketogenic diet is to reach ketosis or the metabolic state in which your body becomes highly efficient at burning fat for energy.
 In this stage, the body will use your fat in replace of energy to power the brain, heart, and other organs.
 Therefore, you cut down on excess fat while improving other bodily functions.

 Ketosis is hard to obtain and requires extreme dedication.
 You will want to start your day right so that your momentum moves you throughout your other meals.